Orthopedics at Summerlin Hospital

 - Faster return to normal activities

-As with all surgery, your physician may not recommend certain procedures because of the risks or disadvantages that could arise.
-Be sure to talk to your physician to see if anterior hip replacement is the best option.
+Your doctor may not recommend certain procedures because of the possible risks.
+This can be true with all surgery.
+Be sure to talk to your doctor to see if anterior hip replacement is the best option.

-Join us for a one-hour class designed for patients who are about to undergo joint surgery for hip or knee replacement.
-Instructors will define common terms, explain procedures and answer questions.
+Join us for a one-hour class for hip or knee replacement patients before surgery.
+We will explain the surgery and answer your questions.